-This hybrid HWM measure incorporates patient-level clinical data from the EHR into the risk adjustment model, compared to the claims-only hospital-wide mortality measure.
-This hybrid HWM measure is intended to complement the existing CMS Hospital-Wide All-Cause Risk-Standardized Readmission Measure (NQF #1789) to allow assessment of trends in hospital performance for both readmission and mortality outcomes, similar to other complementary pairs of readmission and mortality measures for specific conditions and procedures.
+This claims-only hospital-wide mortality (HWM) measure is intended to complement the existing CMS Hospital-Wide All-Cause Risk-Standardized Readmission Measure (NQF #1789) to allow assessment of trends in hospital performance for both readmission and mortality outcomes, similar to other complementary pairs of readmission and mortality measures for specific conditions and procedures.
 By measuring mortality outcomes across almost all hospitalized patients, this measure will provide an important additional performance assessment that will complement condition- and procedure-specific or other more narrowly defined mortality measures and allow a greater number of patients and hospitals to be evaluated.
 This HWM measure captures a similarly broad cohort to the CMS Hospital-Wide All-Cause Risk-Standardized Readmission Measure (NQF #1789), and a broader cohort than those of other CMS condition-specific measures.
 Because the mortality measure is focused on a different outcome, it differs from the existing CMS Hospital-Wide All-Cause Risk Standardized Readmission Measure (NQF #1789) in a couple of ways.
-First, this HWM measure includes patients with a principal discharge diagnosis of cancer, whereas those patients are not included in the readmission measure.
-Cancer patients are appropriate to include as many have survival as their primary goal, however due to cancer treatment plans, readmissions are frequently part of the plan and expected and therefore are not a reasonable signal of quality.
-Another difference between the two measures is the number of divisions or specialty cohorts the patients are divided into in order to more accurately risk adjust for case-mix and service-mix.
-The readmission measure divides patients into six categories, or "specialty cohorts", while the mortality measure uses 15.
+First, this HWM measure includes patients with a principal discharge diagnosis of cancer (with some exceptions), whereas those patients are not included in the readmission measure.
+Cancer patients are appropriate to include in the HWM measure as many have survival as their primary goal; however due to cancer treatment plans, readmissions are frequently part of the plan and expected and therefore, are not a reasonable signal of guality.
+Another difference between the two measures is the number of divisions or specialty cohorts the patients are divided into, to more accurately risk adjust for case-mix and service-mix.
+The readmission measure divides patients into five categories, or "specialty cohorts", while the mortality measure uses 15.
 This is because the risk of mortality is much more closely related to patient factors than readmission is related to patient factors.
 PSI-02 (NQF #0357) is another complementary mortality measure, which captures a different patient population and a different outcome compared with the HWM measure submitted with this application.
 PSI-02 captures patients 18 years of age or older, or obstetric patients, whereas the HWM measure captures patients between the ages of 65 and 94.
 PSI-02 captures DRGs with less than 0.5% mortality rate, whereas the HWM measure captures all patients within all CCSs, regardless of mortality rate.
-HWM captures mortality up to 30 days past admission, where AHRQ PSI-02 only captures in-hospital mortality.
+Hospital-wide mortality captures mortality up to 30 days past admission, where AHRQ PSI-02 only captures in-hospital mortality.
 IQI 90 (NQF #0530) is another complimentary mortality measure, which is a composite measure of the number of in-hospital deaths for a narrow range of conditions (CHF, stroke, hip fracture, pneumonia, acute myocardial infarction and GI hemorrhage).
 The HWM measure presented in this application captures all deaths after 30 days of admission, for all conditions and procedures.
+5b.1 If competing, why superior or rationale for additive value: